Teaching The Grapes of Wrath

 Across the Curriculum

-– A Common Core Lesson Plans
+and Common Core-Aligned Lesson Plans

 Across the Curriculum

-– A Common Core Lesson Plans
+and Common Core-Aligned Lesson Plans

 Nexus: The Grapes of Wrath and the American Dream

 “The exercises in this exhilarating volume focus on observation skills; theme, variation, and repetition in the novel; period music, and art.
 Its 11 chapters reveal the social production of art in action by showing the interpenetration of all the arts—painting, music, film, journalism, theater, and novels—to produce social change.
-A sure-fire hit with students.” — THE COLLEGE BOARD
+A sure-fire hit with students.”

 Writers and consultants in this volume include preeminent Steinbeck scholar Robert DeMott, editor of Working Days, The Journals of The Grapes of Wrath and author of Steinbeck’s Typewriter: Essays on His Art.
 DeMott also wrote the introduction to The Grapes of Wrath (Penguin Classics Series)and serves on the Steinbeck Review editorial board.

 Susan Shillinglaw, former director of the Steinbeck Research Center at San Jose State Univ., co-author of A Journey into Steinbeck’s California, and editor of Steinbeck’s The Winter of Our Discontent.

 Anne Loftis, author of Witnesses to the Struggle: Imaging the 1930s California Labor Movement.